-- In the first step, all the risk relating to the investment portfolio needs to be identified and noted down.
-The investment managers should ensure to cover different types of risks the investment is exposed to including systematic as well as unsystematic risks.
+- In the first step, all the risks relating to the investment portfolio must be identified and noted.
+The investment managers should cover different risks to which the investment is exposed, including systematic and unsystematic risks.

-- In this step, different types of investment risk associating with the portfolio should be ranked accordingly.
-The risk that would highly impact the return should be ranked highest and so on.
-This will help management to focus on a higher rating risk that could result in major losses.
+- In this step, different types of investment risk associated with the portfolio should be ranked accordingly.
+The risk that would highly impact the return should be rated the highest.
+This will help management to focus on a higher rating risk that could result in significant losses.

-- In this step, the actual managing of the risk already defined in previous steps is taken care of by deploying various management strategies and would be solutions.
+- In this step, managing the risk already defined in previous steps is taken care of by deploying various management strategies and would-be solutions.
 In other words, in this step, the investment managers work towards eliminating or at least containing the risk.

-- There are some investment risks that cannot be eliminated or uprooted, these risks need to be monitored and reviewed from time to time to check the intensity of their impact on the return.
+- Some investment risks cannot be eliminated or uprooted; these risks need to be monitored and reviewed from time to time to check the intensity of their impact on the return.

 The disadvantages of investment risk are as follows:

-- Managing investment risk comprises of complex calculations and is a very time-consuming process.
+- Managing investment risk comprises complex calculations and is a very time-consuming process.

-- Some investment risks are depended upon external factors that are not easy to manage.
+- Some investment risks depend on external factors that are not easy to manage.

-- It involved huge investment from the company’s side thus increased cost.
+- It involved massive investment from the company’s side, thus increasing cost.

-- The accurate determination of investment risk depends upon a variety of factors including the strength of the model, the validity of assumptions, and the quality of data.
+- The accurate determination of investment risk depends upon various factors, including the model’s strength, the validity of assumptions, and the data quality.

-From the above discussion, it is clear that investment risk cannot be completely separated from the investment, but they can be managed, contained, and reduced.
-There are different types of investment risk falling under the broad category of systematic and unsystematic risk.
-The investment managers managing the risk need to be highly skilled and should have a solid understanding to better manage the investment risk.
+From the above discussion, it is clear that investment risks cannot be wholly separated from the investment but can be managed, contained, and reduced.
+Different investment risk types fall under the broad category of systematic and unsystematic risk.
+The investment managers managing the risk need to be highly skilled and have a solid understanding to manage the investment risk better.